 The ROV is committed to working with voters with disabilities to increase accessibility in the democratic process.
-The ROV website provides general information about these efforts and the resources available to voters with disabilities, including the Remote Accessible Vote by Mail system, disability services available at Vote Centers, and the availability of election materials in alternate format.
-Voters are encouraged to contact the ROV with specific requests for assistance by emailing rov-info@sonoma-county.org.
+The ROV website provides general information about these efforts and the resources available to voters with disabilities, including the Remote Accessible Vote by Mail system, disability services available at Vote Centers, and the availability of election materials in alternate formats (see page 18 for more information).
+Voters are encouraged to contact the ROV with specific requests for assistance by emailing rov-info@sonoma-county.org, or by calling the ROV Office at (707) 565-6800.
 A full listing of accessible voting options and assistance is located on the ROV website.
-The county also provides an accessible online Voter Information Guide which includes a reference ballot a voter with disabilities can access to review and print their sample ballot.
+The county also provides an accessible online Voter Information Guide which includes a sample ballot a voter with disabilities can access to review and print .